 We feel and then we think.
 Be aware of the motivations that affect your decisions and slow down the stage of acting on the thought processes to ensure that the response is not just a reflex of an emotional heuristic.

-- Reflex thoughts or “gut instincts” can narrow our brain’s “eye” for protection but can limit our understanding of reality and lead to injury – to self and others.
+Reflex thoughts or “gut instincts” narrow our brain’s “eye” to conserve or protect but limit our understanding of reality.
 (Pattern thinking)

 We have biases that can limit our objective interpretability and trap us into cyclical reactive behavior.
-It is often a very simple concept, such as feeling loved and fear of being abandoned.
-Remember that your brain started to become more efficient even before you were able to speak.
-Learn what yours might be.
+It is often a very simple concept, such as a desire for love or a fear of being abandoned.
+Included in this are the conclusions and misconceptions that guide you toward or away from certain stimuli (decisions, people, etc.).
+Your brain started to become more efficient even before you were able to speak.
+Learn what your biases might be.

-- Small changes begin with the understanding of altered judgement based on bias, including the fears that guide our decisions away or toward things.
+Begin with an understanding that how conscious and subconscious biases affect judgment. .
 The brain has a method to preserve its efficiency.
 Growth can be a painful experience.
 The brain may hold you back from this, favoring the prior patterns even if they are not as healthy.
 Creative generativity develops after breaking away from instinctual behavioral cycles and leads to freedom in the moment.

 Fox K, Stryker M. Integrating Hebbian and homeostatic plasticity: introduction.
 Philos Trans R Soc Lond B Biol Sci.
 2017 Mar 5; 372.